sagemath/sagewiki_to_gh-2022-10-10/patchbot.md

 You can let the patchbot choose the tickets it will run on.

-You can run a specific ticket by using '''--ticket=N''' where N is a ticket number such as 12345 (or a sequence such as 12345,23456)
+You can run a specific ticket by using '''--ticket N''' where N is a ticket number such as 12345 (or a sequence such as 12345,23456)

 Several other options are available, see '''--help'''